Academic Affairs • 423.652.4737

 The graduate nursing curriculum consists of courses in three areas of study:

-Family Nurse Practitioner Concentration Requirements
+MSN Family Nurse Practitioner Plan of Study

 To view all required courses for a MSN with a FNP Concentration please click here.